 Job search success will come, but success seldom seems to come soon enough.

-You're not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may think that you are.
-Consider that you were in the wrong place at the wrong time, particularly if you were part of a corporate layoff or downsizing.
+You are not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may feel that way.
+Consider that you were in the wrong place at the wrong time, particularly if you were part of a layoff or business closure.

 See what you can learn from it (pay more attention to office politics or to the signs that the company was headed for financial difficulties, etc.), and move on.

-[If the job loss was a big surprise, you may need to go through a period of mourning.
-Then, if you are angry, dump the anger so it doesn't sabotage your job search.
-It's been highly recommended to write it all down.
-Spill out the anger and the frustration and the injustices in writing.
-You don't need to do anything with what you've written; you just unburden yourself of the anger by expressing it harmlessly.
-There's research that shows it helps you to move on with your life.]
+If the job loss was a big surprise, you may need to go through a period of mourning.
+Then, if you are angry, dump the anger (but not on social media!) so it doesn't sabotage your job search.

 Check your local public library, town hall, and places of worship.
 Look for "job clubs" -- groups of job seekers, usually lead by a career or job search coach.
 Often they meet weekly or twice a month.
 Go to at least 2 meetings so you get a chance to understand how the group works.

 Job clubs will expand your local network.
 Most importantly, you'll also see that you are not the only smart, competent person struggling with the strange new rules of today's job search.